singingwolfboy/netlify-home/_posts/2015-12-02-a-step-by-step-hexo-netlify-cms.md

 Once you click save, Netlify will step in and take over, though it will let you know what's happening along the way, as seen in this screen shot:
 ![hexo_bulidlog.png](/uploads/hexo_bulidlog.png)

 Taking a short break now might make sense, as the next step may take as much as a few minutes (depending on how much content you've added).
-Don't worry - Netlify will do the work while you're attention is elsewhere and if there are errors or warning, it's easy to look in the log file, as Netlify saves your previous builds, along with their log files.
+Don't worry - Netlify will do the work while you're attention is elsewhere and if there are errors or warnings, it's easy to look in the log file, as Netlify saves your previous builds, along with their log files.

 #### 4. Register new Application
 Open up the [GitHub developer application screen](https://github.com/settings/developers) and select **register a new application**.